February 22, 2018

 The purple sweet potato not only impresses with its deeply purple flesh, but also boasts an exceptionally high content of antioxidants and phytonutrients.
 This sweet potato offers a copious amount of healthy fiber, as well as anthocyanins (the antioxidant that gives the potatoes their purple coloring) which promote healthy vision.
 Plus, consuming this potato may help to regulate blood pressure and prevent blood clots.

 Bitter melon is a member of the gourd family, and, as its name alludes, is considerably bitter in taste.
 Bitter melon is popular in Ayurvedic and Traditional Chinese Medicine.
 It is best known for its ability to aid in digestion and lower blood sugar.
 Even more amazing, studies show that the fruit can mimic insulin’s effects and treat diabetes!
 Other findings show that the fruit can aid in treating kidney stones, skin conditions, and even menstrual irregularities.
-It certainly is a super fruit.
+It certainly is a super food.

 Produce, Functional Produce, Horseradish, Turmeric, Papaya, Bitter Melon, Purple Sweet Potatoes, Watercress